VAcodequest/Algorithms/README.md

 ### ◇ Exponential Search
 Used for searching in sorted arrays.
 It works by exponentially increasing the search range and then using binary search within that range.
 Ideal for large-sized datasets with unknown bounds.

+### ◇ Fibonacci Search
+Uses Fibonacci numbers to divide the array and search, offering an alternative to binary search with fewer computations in some cases.
+Time complexity: O(log n).

 ### ◇ Binary Search:
 Searches a sorted array in O(log n) time by repeatedly dividing the search interval in half.